November Offer** Get "The Beginner's Guide To Flying RC Airplanes" ebook for just $15 this month!

-There are many different rc aircraft types associated with radio control flying, many of which you'll see at an rc flying club field.
+There's a nice diversity of rc aircraft types within the radio control flying hobby, so you're bound to find something to suit your taste and needs.
 This page will outline various types, and you can click through to read more about them on other pages.

 Remember that the word aircraft covers all flying machines, not just conventional airplanes.
 Also bear in mind that the most common rc aircraft types (airplanes and helicopters) can be scale, semi-scale and non-scale models.
 These three terms refer to the reality of the model; whether it replicates a real aircraft (scale), is a close representation of a real aircraft (semi-scale) or is a completely made-up design (non-scale).

 Whether you end up flying scale, semi-scale or non-scale rc aircraft comes down to your own personal preference.
 There are plenty from each category to choose from these days, a reflection of the popularity of the hobby!

-For the purpose of this page, rc airplanes and helicopters have been split into their own types; simply categorising the two as aircraft types would be a bit broad given the variations available.
+For the purpose of this page, rc airplanes and helicopters have been split in to their own groups; simply categorising them as just two different aircraft types would be a bit broad given the variations available.

 Collectively, rc planes account for the largest number of aircraft in the hobby.
 Having said that, the popularity of flying rc helicopters has grown tremendously in recent years as electric rc helicopters have surged onto the scene, and the gap between the number of rc airplane pilots and rc helicopter pilots has become much smaller than it ever has been.